russellballestrini/k8s-states/README.rst

 Launch Containers
 =======================

 Now it is time to schedule some containers to run on our Kubernetes cluster.
-In this guide we will create Selenium grid with and Internet accessible hub and private selenium chrome-nodes.
+In this guide we will create Selenium grid with an Internet accessible hub and private selenium chrome-nodes.

 1. Launch the selenium hub: